Inés Arrimadas: Congress of Deputies

 In 2019, Prime Minister Pedro Sánchez dissolved the Cortes Generales in response to a budget defeat.
 In response to the snap election, Arrimadas announced she would run for a seat in the Cortes Generales with senator Lorena Roldán as party spokesperson in the Catalan Parliament and Carlos Carrizosa as leader.
 In the April 2019 election, Citizens list obtained 12.0% of the vote and 4 seats out of 32, one of which went to Arrimadas.
 In the November 2019 election, the party's vote share fell to 6.0% and 2 seats, but Arrimadas nevertheless managed to retain hers and remained a member of the Chamber of Deputies.

 On 8 March 2020, Arrimadas was voted leader of Citizens, obtaining 76.9% of the vote in a three-way race.

 Personal life

 On 30 July 2016, Arrimadas married Xavier Cima, a former Catalan MP and municipal councillor in Ripoll for the pro-independence Democratic Convergence of Catalonia, at an estate in Jerez de la Frontera.
 Cima then left politics to work for Kreab in Madrid.
 Their son Álex was born in May 2020.
 In a September 2021 post on Instagram, Arrimadas announced that she was pregnant with her second child.
 Their second son Marc was born in March 2022.

+Arrimadas divorced Cima in 2023, and is currently in a relationship with Guillermo Díaz Gómez, a former Citizens deputy.